DiamondLightSource/httomo/docs/source/howto/process_lists/process_list_configure.rst

 useful to keep that in mind if one seeks the most computationally efficient pipeline.
 The user can check the pattern of the method in :ref:`pl_library`.

+.. note:: Currently HTTomo loaders use *projection* pattern by default, therefore the first method after the loader will be working with the *projection* pattern.
+It is also recommended to place :ref:`centering` methods right after the loader.

 .. _pl_library:

 Library files